 I always loved our trips to get whitefish up north—the best spot used to be right around the corner on Zoll Street in a long, narrow building where they sold the whitefish in the back.
 I felt so old-fashioned walking over to pick up the fish for dinner and carrying it back home.
 The building is still there, but no fish for a lot of years.
 The go-to spot then was Menken’s, but this year they closed down for business.
 Even though all of the grocery stores carry Lake Superior whitefish, it was nice to buy directly from Menken’s, where they brought in tons of fresh fish every day.
 Now you can get flash-frozen whitefish at the farmer’s market and it’s good.
 Someday I’ll take a field trip to Cross Fisheries in Charlevoix, which seems to be supplying most of the area with its whitefish these days.

-Heat the oven to 400 degrees.
-Arrange the racks with one in the middle of the oven, and one near the broiler.
+- Heat the oven to 400°F. Arrange the racks with one in the middle of the oven, and one near the broiler.

-Bake the fish for 10 minutes.
+- Bake the fish for 10 minutes.
 Turn the broiler on and move the pan to the top rack.
 Broil until golden and bubbly, 1-2 minutes longer.
-Cut each filet into thirds and serve with corn on the cob, new potatoes with dill, green beans, and good bread.
-A dessert of blueberry cobbler would be just fine too.
+Cut each filet into thirds and serve immediately.

 I'm so glad you're here!
 You'll find among these pages the fresh and classic Lebanese recipes we can't get enough of!
 My mission is to share my tried + true recipes -- and to help our Lebanese food-loving community keep these culinary traditions alive and on the table.
 What recipes are you looking for?
 Let me know!